 As wonderful as the heroine is, she is not the only outstanding character in this movie.
 Prince Kit also proves his moral character and longing to be a good ruler.
 He deeply admires the kindness and beauty (inner and outer) of Ella after meeting several times.
 His attempt to balance caring for the kingdom and new-found love can mirror our own attempts to balance responsibilities and personal needs or emotions.
 Neither is better; all of us must deal with both as Kit does so gracefully.

 Cautions: Although this movie is PG, there is barely anything you need to be worried about regarding content.
 The stepmother is certainly cruel, and Ella’s parents die off-screen; however, all of those elements are portrayed tastefully.
 The size of Lilly James (the actress who plays Cinderella) has been criticized as too small.
 Instead of complaining about her, I wish we could regard all of the women in this film as lovely.
-Overall, all ages can enjoy this movie safely.

 Could this movie have been more beautiful?
 I doubt it.
 Every moment captured my attention and left me longing for more.
 The costumes, acting, script, setting, and casting was brilliant.
 The messages were just as good.
 Courage, kindness, and inner beauty are indeed powerful.
 That is something I hope all women and men can take away from Cinderella.